masukomi/mobtvse/README.md

 Geeks will be happy to know about its  [Haml](http://haml-lang.com/) based markup (partially implemented) and [MongoDB](www.mongodb.org)

+Everyone will be happy to know that there are screenshots available at the bottom of this document, and a demo server is set up for you to kick the tires on before you try your own installation.
+Just scroll down to the "Test Drive" section below.

 ## Before you download...
 WordPress has had years to make its installation process almost completely painless.
 Being a relatively new platform MObtvse